 As always, if you have specific questions then please leave us a comment below.
 My best advice in this general touring plan is to loosely follow the plan while also keeping a sense of exploration.
 While Disney World has become a place where it benefits to follow a schedule, Disneyland can still play for those who want to be a little more spontaneous.
 Let’s get to the plan!

+If the ride is standby and you want to do it first thing then I recommend getting there an hour early.
 For breakfast, we recommend eating before you go in the parks as the breakfast offerings aren’t great (outside of one or two) once inside and it would be a waste of valuable time.
-We generally pack a few snacks but other quality options are Tangaroa Terrace, Steakhouse 55 if you want something nicer, and there’s a McDonald’s and a few other quick places on Harbor Blvd.
+We generally pack a few snacks but other quality options are Tangaroa Terrace, Steakhouse 55 if you want something nicer, the breakfast chimichanga and there’s a McDonald’s and a few other quick places on Harbor Blvd.

-If you haven’t already used your Matterhorn FastPass then the window should be open at this point.
-After that, it’s time for a snack on Main Street before heading over to the other side of the park.
+We’re close to mid morning by this point so it might be time for a snack on Main Street for some of you, before heading over to the other side of the park.
 If you are looking for a sweet treat the Jolly Holiday Bakery has the delicious Raspberry Rose Mickey Macaron or Matterhorn Macaroon.
 I prefer the raspberry option but it isn’t as good of a value.
 For the brave souls that can stomach a corn dog before noon, this is an opportune time to enjoy the incredible Little Red Wagon.
 This itinerary requires a lot of eating, just so you know.